francoismassart/eslint-plugin-tailwindcss/docs/rules/classnames-order.md

 ### `officialSorting` (default: `false`)

 Set `officialSorting` to `true` if you want to use the same ordering rules as the official plugin `prettier-plugin-tailwindcss`.
-Enabling this settings will cause `groupByResponsive`, `groups`, `prependCustom` and `removeDuplicates` options to be ignored.
+Enabling this setting will cause `groupByResponsive`, `groups`, and `prependCustom` options to be ignored.

 ### `prependCustom` (default: `false`)